psychoinformatics-de/fairly-big-processing-workflow/README.md

   data and a CAT software container.
 You can use this file or ``bootstrap_test.sh`` to adjust the workflow to your usecase - please edit anything with a "FIX-ME" mark-up.
+- ``ukb_cat_processing.md``: A tutorial that describes the necessary procedures to reproduce the CAT-based UK-Biobank processing in Wierzba et al.
 - ``code_cat_standalone_batchUKB.txt``: A Batch file for CAT12 processing.
 This
   script is relevant to setup the CAT12 processing pipeline reported in [Wierzba et al., 2021]()